CarlFlo/discordWebhook/README.md

 webhook.AddWebhook("https://discord.com/api/webhooks/...")
 webhook.AddWebhook("https://discord.com/api/webhooks/...")

 // Below so are you able to add a message and embed.
-It's aesthetically pleasing to only pick one as the content message will appear above the embed
+// It is aesthetically pleasing to only pick one.

 // The content will look like a normal discord message.
 The best for simple messages webhook.SetContent("Text here will look like a normal discord message")